squidfunk/mkdocs-material/docs/plugins/blog.md

 ---

-#### `pagination_template`
+#### <!-- md:setting config.pagination_format -->

 <!-- md:version 9.2.0 --> ·
 <!-- md:default `~2~` -->

-The plugin uses [paginate] to generate the pagination markup using a special syntax.
+The plugin uses the [paginate] module to generate the pagination markup using a special syntax.
 Use this setting to customize how pagination is constructed.
 Some popular choices:

 === "1 2 3 .. n"

     ``` yaml
     plugins:
       - blog:
-          pagination_template: "~2~"
+          pagination_format: "~2~"
     ```

 === "1 2 3 .. n :material-chevron-right: :material-chevron-double-right:"